Skip to main content

 3. If the intended function of an xAPI Verb is slightly different from an existing verb, or additional information is needed, use the xAPI properties such as context, result, or extensions to add this data to the Statement.

 4. Where applicable, the use of multiple xAPI Profiles is encouraged.
 Examples include using cmi5 for course-based content and the Video Profile for any sort of media (audio/video).
-A complete list of known xAPI Profiles can be accessed from the xAPI Profile Server .
+A complete list of known xAPI Profiles can be accessed from the xAPI Profile Server which can be seen on Github.

 5. If existing xAPI Profiles do not meet requirements, then consider creating a new xAPI Profile using the xAPI Profile Server Authoring Guide located on the ADL Initiative website.
 All new xAPI Profiles shall be shared with the ADL Initiative such that they may be put online for discovery at a single point of reference.